oliv3rwang/open-wc/docs/guides/developing-components/getting-started.md

 Our generator sets you up with a component built with [Lit](https://lit.dev/) as base library.
 We recommend this as a general starting point. `Lit` has a strong community, making it easy to find help and examples.
 It is actively maintained and creates a good balance between performance, developer experience and feature richness.

-Other base libraries excel at other points and could be a great fit for for your project as well.
+Other base libraries excel at other points and could be a great fit for your project as well.
 Check the [base libraries](../community/base-libraries.md) page for alternative options.